Madison County, Texas

 Madison County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 13,455.
 Its seat is Madisonville.
 The county was created in 1853 and organized the next year.
 It is named for James Madison, the fourth President of the United States.
+In 1852, Hillary Mercer Crabb was elected to serve the unexpired term of State Representative F. L. Hatch.
+Among Crabb's accomplishments as a legislator was the introduction of a bill to create Madison County.

 History

 The current Madison County Courthouse was built in 1970.
 It is at least the fifth courthouse to serve Madison County.
+Hillary Mercer Crabb also served as a justice of the peace and chief justice (county judge).
+In 1852 he was elected to serve the unexpired term of State Representative F. L. Hatch.
+Among Crabb's accomplishments as a legislator was the introduction of a bill to create Madison County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 472 sqmi, of which 466 sqmi are land and 6.4 sqmi (1.3%) are covered by water.

 The county has three natural borders; its eastern boundary is defined by the Trinity River, its western boundary is defined by the Navasota River, and the portion of its southern border adjacent to Walker County is defined by Bedias Creek.